-At various times in my career I’ve been asked to sit on panels to discuss my experiences in business, whether that be in front of people in the search marketing community or in front of high school pupils and sixth formers.
+At various times in my career, I’ve been asked to sit on panels to discuss my experiences in business, whether that be in front of people in the search marketing community or in front of high school pupils and sixth formers.

-The last time I sat on such a panel one of the big topics of debate was the area of how fair £9,000 university fees are.
-This has got me thinking, when the Blair government came to power in 1997 there was a shift towards university education being a standard that everyone could come to expect, they committed to getting 50% of the school leavers into education.
+The last time I sat on such a panel, one of the big topics of debate was how fair £9,000 university fees are.
+This has got me thinking; when the Blair government came to power in 1997, there was a shift towards university education being a standard that everyone could expect.
+They committed to getting 50% of the school leavers into education.

-This all sounds great and plays to the aspirations of middle Britain parents but it’s probably fair to say it’s also left us in a bit of a state, a Britain that has too few plumbers, electricians, labourers and yes, even cleaners.
+This all sounds great and plays to the aspirations of middle Britain parents, but it’s probably fair to say it’s also left us in a bit of a state, a Britain that has too few plumbers, electricians, labourers and yes, even cleaners.

-University has been an aspiration for many parents, I know for mine it wasn’t expected but was pushed for, but just at the time I was going to university attitudes started to change, university was becoming mandatory, if you didn’t have a degree you were almost a second class citizen.
+The hundreds of thousands of solicitors our education system will create will have their hands full, no doubt!
+University has been an aspiration for many parents.
+I know for mine, it wasn’t expected but was pushed for.
+Still, just when I was going to university, attitudes started to change.
+University was becoming mandatory.
+If you didn’t have a degree, you were almost a second class citizen.

 I’m always shocked to hear quite how expensive it is!
-In fact I lose a significant percentage from my income every month paying back these student loans.
-Looking back there is an argument to say that unless you’re going to take up a job that requires a vocational, degree (and/or post degree) lead qualification – such as being a doctor – you might want to consider your options a bit further before you sign up for university.
+In fact, I lose a significant percentage of my income every month by paying back these student loans.
+Looking back, there is an argument to say that unless you’re going to take up a job that requires a vocational, degree (and/or post-degree) lead qualification – such as being a doctor – you might want to consider your options a bit further before you sign up for university.

-I sometimes wonder if our universities focus too much on the bottom line and not enough on providing our nation’s undergraduates and postgraduates with a decent education, let alone the providing the nation with the type of workers we really need.
+I sometimes wonder if our universities focus too much on the bottom line and not enough on providing our nation’s undergraduates and postgraduates with a decent education, let alone providing the country with the type of workers we really need.

-Vague answers really that don’t get to the heart of what they are there to achieve, or at least it’s vague in that not one of them would commit to a plan of what they wanted from the other side of their university life in any specific manner.
+Vague answers really that don’t get to the heart of what they are there to achieve, or at least it’s ambiguous in that not one of them would commit to a plan of what they wanted from the other side of their university life in any specific manner.

-I know the doors university can open up, but as soon as I said “you don’t have to go to university you know?” the room turned to look at me, this was something novel they hadn’t really thought about it before – in a way they hadn’t been allowed to think about it.
+I know the doors university can open up, but as soon as I said, “you don’t have to go to university, you know?” the room turned to look at me; this was something novel they hadn’t really thought about it before – in a way they hadn’t been allowed to think about it.